Vic-Warden/Smart-Calendar/docs/planning.md

 ### Tuesday 25/02

+- 🔄 Watch a youtube video to understand wemos
+- 🔄 Watch a video to learn how to connect a website to a database
+- 🔄 Redo the documentation for my Wiring Diagram
+- 🔄 Understanding where saturation comes from
+- ✅ Operating the DF Player mini on its own
+- ✅ Operating the DF Player mini with speaker

 ### Monday 24/02
 - 🔄 Watch a youtube video to understand wemos
 - 🔄 Watch a video to learn how to connect a website to a database